invoiceradar/plugins/README.md

    - [Download the Blank Plugin](https://github.com/invoiceradar/plugins/blob/main/blank-plugin.json) to your local machine.
    - Rename the file to `your-plugin-name.json`.
+   - Put it into a folder of your choice.

 3. **Add the Plugin to InvoiceRadar**:
    - Open InvoiceRadar.
-   - Choose "Add local plugin" from the add menu.
-   - Select the downloaded `blank-plugin.json` file.
+   - Navigate to settings and choose the `Available Plugins` tab.
+   - Choose `Choose Plugin Directory` and select the folder where you saved the plugin.
+   - Your plugin should now appear in the list of available plugins.

 ## 3. Plugin Structure